 Twenty years later, Mary died, also intestate.
 Her son George F. Mock was the administrator of her estate.
 In the final settlement records, the list of distributions to heirs names the sons, the single/widowed daughters, and the husbands of married daughters (so the married daughters didn’t receive their money, their husbands did!
 Grrr…).
 We don’t see Serena mentioned by name this time; instead, her distributive share was handed to husband William J. Kelley.
 What’s more, another married daughter’s share that normally would have been handed to her husband Joshua Baxley was instead distributed to Jacob Kelley to satisfy a fi fa that Jacob had entered against Joshua.
 Wow!

 Below are images of pertinent pages from the estate files.
-It’s important to note that some administration of the estates took place in Jefferson County, Georgia, in addition to Dooly County, Georgia.
+It’s important to note that some administration of the estates took place in Pulaski County, Georgia, in addition to Dooly County, Georgia.

 The recorded receipts from Mary’s estate are paid out 1851 through 1855.
 In July 1855, George F. Mock (Mary’s estate administrator) applied to the court to close the administration of her estate.

 From the estate records for George and Mary and using census and marriage records (not included here but available on my tree on Ancestry.com), we can conclude that their children were: